Paul D. Wilke

 Carr is not alone.
 An entire sub-genre of non-fiction exists devoted to this relatively recent phenomenon of devoted readers suddenly struggling to read anymore.
 Maryanne Wolf addresses it in her recent book, Reader, Come Home.
 David Ulin's Lost Art of Reading: Books and Resistance in a Troubled Time does as well.
 Adam Garfinkle's must-read article in National Affairs is one of the best essays I've come across about the decline of deep reading.

-Writer Sven Birkerts' "Changing the Subject" eloquently laments the negative impact digital technologies have on his own reading habits.
+Writer Sven Birkerts' "Changing the Subject" eloquently laments the negative impact digital technologies have on his reading habits.
 Philip Yancey wrote about his realization that reading went from being an intellectually rewarding activity to hard work.

 "My crisis consists in the fact that I am describing my past, not my present.
 I used to read three books a week.
 One year I devoted an evening each week to read all of Shakespeare’s plays (Okay, due to interruptions it actually took me two years).
 Another year I read the major works of Tolstoy and Dostoevsky.
 But I am reading many fewer books these days, and even fewer of the kinds of books that require hard work."
 (Philip Yancey - Washington Post)

 So what's the big deal?
 First, it's essential to keep in mind what a remarkable thing reading is.
 Unlike language, the human brain did not evolve to read or write.
 That's a relatively recent phenomenon.
 For tens of thousands of years, humans remained oral creatures.
-Writing only came about much later; it's not something that comes naturally, and each generation must learn how to do it.
+Writing only came about much later.
+It's not something that comes naturally, and each generation must learn how to do it.

 Literacy made civilization possible by taking knowledge and expertise and codifying them in a written format that could be passed on.
 Knowledge could then escape the mind's confines, becoming portable, durable, and transferable from one person to the next and one generation to the next.
 This gradual accumulation of knowledge via literacy represents the earliest tangible idea of progress.

 Simply put, intricate ideas and concepts don't endure without writing.
 Jesus and Socrates wrote nothing down and would have vanished into oblivion if someone had not told their stories.
-How many other brilliant minds are lost to history because nothing was written down?
+How many brilliant minds are lost to history because nothing was written down?
 Brilliant or not, without the written word, those ideas were as transient as the mortal minds holding them.

 Meanwhile, the illiterate masses lived and died in mute anonymity, unable to compete with their educated masters.
 The literacy of the elites made them qualitatively superior to everyone else.
 They alone could study philosophy, read and interpret the holy texts, and write down laws.
 Their mental horizons were vaster by orders of magnitude, giving them the tools needed to define social reality and maintain order.

 Today, our collective reality is framed by an incredibly sophisticated accumulation of ideas on social justice, politics, philosophy, and religion.
 These and every other product of human progress are the offspring of deep literacy.
-The significant aspect of literacy's democratization is that now everyone can expand their mental horizons beyond the immediate, not just a small caste of elites.
+The significant aspect of literacy's democratization is that now everyone can expand their mental horizons beyond the immediate, not just a tiny caste of elites.
 The average person can, in theory, become a profoundly nuanced thinker with the tools to navigate epistemological complexity.

-As I'll show, deep reading is neither innate nor a given, but a skill we use or lose.
+As I'll show, reading is neither innate nor a given, but a skill we use or lose.

 Cognitive Neuroscientist Maryanne Wolf writes about the benefits of deep reading,